WRLCC36 Main Street, #2

 Welcome to Westport & Rideau Lakes

 A warm welcome from the Westport and Rideau Lakes Chamber of Commerce, its members and partners.
 We work in cooperation with the Village of Westport to operate a Visitors Welcome Centre that provides public washrooms and up to date travel information.
-The welcome centre is located on Spring Street in Westport.
-The building is open:
+The welcome centre is located on Spring Street in Westport, just beside the post office.
+Now that Fall is here, the building is staffed on Saturdays from 10am to 4pm.
+With our volunteer staff, we endeavour to be open on Sundays also.
+Thanks for your patronage!

 People slow down and relax when visiting